apache/tajo/tajo-docs/src/main/sphinx/index/how_to_use.rst

 2. Enable/disable index scans
 -----------------------------

-When an index is successfully created, you must enable index scan as follows:
+Reading data using index is disabled by default.
+So, exploiting the created index, you need a further step, enabling 'index scan' as following:

 .. code-block:: sql